abdelabuu/csc340-su25-team1/DealershipConnectSRS.md

 ### 1.5 Document Overview
 This document includes an overview of the product, its features, and both functional and non-functional requirements.
 Each team member’s use-cases are included in Section 3.

+## 2. Product Overview

+### 2.1 Product Functions
+Dealership Connect allows sellers to upload and manage car listings that include images, pricing, and basic car details.
+Customers can view listings and click for more information.
+In later stages, we plan to allow search or filter functionality.

+### 2.2 Product Constraints
+- The website will be built using HTML, CSS, and Bootstrap only (no JavaScript or backend yet)
+- Pages must remain simple and load quickly
+- The site should work on all major browsers
+- No user login or data persistence in version 1

+### 2.3 User Characteristics
+Users are expected to be able to use a basic website with clickable links and readable text.
+No technical experience is required.
+Sellers (providers) will be adding content; customers will be browsing only.

+### 2.4 Assumptions and Dependencies
+- We assume sellers have access to a computer or laptop to upload content
+- Customers are browsing from a desktop or mobile browser
+- Bootstrap must be available via CDN (internet connection required)
+- Dependencies may be added later if JavaScript or backend support is introduced